Generic name: aripiprazole (oral) [ AR-i-PIP-ra-zole ]

 Avoid drinking alcohol.
 Dangerous side effects could occur.

+While taking aripiprazole, you may be more sensitive to very hot conditions.
 Avoid becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
-It is easier to become dangerously overheated and dehydrated while you are taking aripiprazole.

 Aripiprazole side effects